null google.com, pub-0015564483429508, DIRECT, f08c47fec0942fa0

 Concrete Test Cylinder Molds

-Get the best concrete testing equipment available in today’s market, with both metal and plastic concrete cylinder molds that make concrete curing and strength testing easier.
+Get the best concrete testing equipment available in today’s market, with both metal and plastic concrete test cylinder molds that make concrete curing and strength testing easier.

-Among the many other important concrete curing and fresh concrete field tests, like slump and cure testing, concrete cylinder testing is an essential part of any construction project, especially those involving the creation of a foundational structure.
+Among the many other important concrete curing and fresh concrete field tests, like slump and cure testing, cylinder concrete testing is an essential part of any construction project, especially those involving the creation of a foundational structure.
 They can shape and hold concrete specimens used for structural support in buildings.

-Understanding Concrete Cylinder Test Molds
+Understanding Cylinder Test Molds for Concrete

 These test molds come in dimensions to accommodate concrete project specifications and testing requirements.
 A common size includes 4 x 8 inches (102 x 203 mm), but you can also get 6 x 12 inches (152 x 305 mm) depending on the height and diameter of your specimen.